Highlights - Leeds United's Raphinha scores stunning goal in Brazil's 4-0 win over Paraguay

 Raphinha played a total of 82 minutes in his seventh international appearance before being subbed off for Everton Ribeiro.

+The Leeds man did limp off the pitch after receiving treatment a couple of minutes after a rash challenge from Paraguay centre-back Junior Alonso, which saw the defender booked.
+However, it initially appeared that Raphinha was only treated for a cramp.

-It was the final game of the latest round of qualifying matches in South America, giving Raphinha plenty of time to return to Thorp Arch and prepare for the Whites' trip to Aston Villa a week today (Wednesday, February 9).
+It was the final game of the latest round of qualifying matches in South America, giving Raphinha plenty of time to return to Thorp Arch and prepare for the Whites' trip to Aston Villa a week today (Wednesday, February 9), providing the injury picked up in Brazil does not force him to miss the contest.